erikksuzuki/erikksuzuki/README.md

 Product Engineer experienced in building complex Software-as-a-Service platforms.
 I come from a background in design and specialize in front-end architecture and building pixel-perfect, customized UI component libraries from the ground up using low-level code.
-Build it right once so you don't have to refactor again is my design philosophy.
+Build it right once so you'll refactor less in the future is my design philosophy.
 I get my greatest sense of achievement when I know that the UX and systems that I develop will have a lasting impact.

 ### Frontend Experience: